..this page..

 Flying

-The Sabie aerodrome is a well maintained grassed runway at an altitude of 1140m (3740 feet).
+The Sabie airfield is a grassed runway at an altitude of 1140m (3740 feet).
 It is mostly used by private air planes and micro-lights, as well as by "water-bomber" planes when combating forest fires.
+It is poorly maintained and should be checked by a ground crew before landing and takeoff.

 Gold Panning (38 km from Sabie)